-Okay, so what is it that keeps an almost five-year enthusiast of the game coming back for more?
-It helps that I adore the Elder Scrolls universe, but beyond that, there are some things that I can only find in ESO.
-If I had to summarise it, I would reflect on these areas:
+Okay, so what keeps a veteran of the game coming back for more after all of these years?
+It helps that I adore the Elder Scrolls universe, but beyond that, there are some things that can only be found in ESO which makes it a must-play game for fans of MMORPGs.

 Side-tidbit here.
-Even though playing ESO on a non-gaming PC does the game visuals no justice, it can still be run on some surprisingly low minimums.
+Even though playing ESO on a non-gaming PC doesn’t do the game’s visuals justice, it can still be run on some surprisingly low minimums.
 I found myself without a GPU for a while a few years ago, and I was still able to run the game on the Intel 4000HD that I was left with.
-It wasn’t great and I believe the graphics setting would be called ‘potato-quality’, but it ran…just.
+It wasn’t great and I believe the graphics setting would be called ‘potato quality, but it ran…just.

-Transmutation (the ability to re-trait items) probably doesn’t mean a lot if you don’t play, but this was a great win on the QoL front.
+Transmutation (the ability to re-trait items) probably doesn’t mean a lot if you don’t play, but this was a great win on the quality of life front.
 RNGesus can be fickle, so the ability to collect 50 transmutation stones to switch out the trait (a buff characteristic on a piece of gear) reduced the amount of rerunning content hoping for the perfect drop.